CExKForsyth/Kyles-Case-IQ-Notes/how_to_upgrade_an_app.md

 Once this is approved and you've merged the PR into the `develop` branch, it is time to deploy.

+At this point, you can move your JIRA ticket from the `In Progess` column into the `Dev Completed` column.

 ## Step 6: Deployment

 First, head to the Slack channel for this specific project, and ask the BA, (usually I just ping the whole channel by typing `@here`) if you are clear to deploy an upgrade to `v9.1.0`.